Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \begin{rem} Let $\T$ be a motivic $\infty$-category with a realization functor from $\DM_\et$ as in \eqref{eq:motivic_cat}.
 Assume that $X$ is regular and that $Z=D$ is a normal crossing divisor in $X$ with irreducible components $D_i$, $i\in I$.
 The above formula shows that the motive $i^*j_*(\un_{X-Z})$ is the colimit in the underlying $\infty$-category of the diagram

 Here, $d_n=\sum_k (-1)^k (\delta_n^k)_!$ is the alternate sum of Gysin maps associated with the relevant closed immersions (see \ref{num:Gysin}, given that $\nu_{J*}(\un_{D_J})=\cohtp_D(D_J)$).
-The computation for \eqref{equation:RZgeneralization} specializes under $\ell$-adic realization to the Rapoport-Zink formula, used to compute vanishing cycles \cite[Lemma 2.5]{RapZink}.
-A similar remark applies to Steenbrink's limit Hodge structure \cite{Steenb}, with the caveat that our computation for motives does not account for the action of the monodromy operator. \end{rem}
+The computation for \eqref{equation:RZgeneralization} specializes under $\ell$-adic realization to the Rapoport-Zink formula \cite[Lemma 2.5]{RapZink}, which was inspired by analogous computations of Steenbrink in Hodge theory \cite{Steenb}.
+The lemma of Rapoport and Zink is used to obtain the so-called \emph{weight spectral sequence} (see \cite[Satz 2.10]{RapZink}) which has been used to deduce various cases of Deligne's weight monodromy conjecture (see the introduction of \cite{Ito}).
+Similarly, one can deduce from our computation a motivic version of the Rapoport-Zink and Steenbrink weight spectral sequences, which naturally specializes by realization to both versions. \end{rem}